University of Kragujevac, Faculty of Economics and Business: Undergraduate Study Programmes

-The duration of undergraduate studies for all eight courses is four years.
-For the admission on undergraduate studies can apply students that have successfully finished four-year middle or high school.
-Prospective candidates for admission then have to pass admissions exams in 2 subjects of their choice.
-Candidates can choose among the following eight subjects: General economics, Business economics, National economics, Statistics, Accounting, Philosophy, Sociology and Mathematics.
+The duration of undergraduate studies for both study programmes is four years.
+For the admission on the undergraduate studies, students that have successfully finished four-year middle or high school can apply.
+Prospective candidates for admission then have to pass admissions exams in two courses of their choice.
+Candidates can choose among the following eight courses: General economics, Business Economics, National Economics, Statistics, Accounting, Philosophy, Sociology and Mathematics.